Can You Cancel a Debt Settlement Contract?

 Inform your debt relief provider in writing

-Even if it's not required, notifying your debt settlement company in writing can help you make sure there are no misunderstandings.
-Some debt relief providers give you a cancellation notice form to fill out, sign, date, and submit.
-Others allow you to call, fax, or email.
+Even if it's not required, notifying your debt settlement company in writing can help you avoid misunderstandings.
+Some debt relief providers give you a cancellation notice form to sign, date, and submit.
+Others do it via call, fax, or email.

-If you cancel your agreement over the phone or online, make sure you get confirmation of the cancellation in writing.
-Keep this with your records.
+If you cancel your agreement over the phone or online, get (and keep) confirmation of the cancellation in writing.
 It’s good practice with any contract to keep a paper trail.
 Again, this can help you avoid misunderstandings down the road.

 Sort out refundable fees and deposits

 Debt relief companies can't charge debt settlement fees unless and until you and the creditor agree to a settlement, and the funds to settle the debt are paid.
-At that point, settlement fees earned by the debt relief provider are not refundable.
-Account management fees paid to third parties, like the bank that administers the settlement account, aren't generally refundable.
+Settlement fees earned by the debt relief provider are not refundable.
+And account management fees paid to third parties, like the bank that administers your settlement account, aren't generally refundable.

 Debt settlement company cancellation policies differ.
-Some may impose penalties or fines, depending on when you cancel your agreement.
-It's important to understand this before signing on with a debt settlement service.
+Some may impose penalties or fines depending on when you cancel your agreement, so look for this information before you sign on with a debt settlement service.

 Fees paid to debt relief providers prior to the end of a cooling-off period (in states that require them) are usually fully refundable.
 Deposits into your debt settlement account or escrow are yours, so are usually refunded as well.